limkokhole/Catch-Err-All/README.md

 # Catch-Err-All
-A universal command for quickly checking potential errors and highlighting interesting parts in any log source.
+A universal command for quickly checking potential errors and highlighting interesting parts in any log.

-This tool mimics the way humans read and identify error or bug-related keywords in statements.
-It then highlights these keywords, allowing users to spot them at a glance.
+This tool mimics how humans read and identify error- or bug-related keywords in statements.
+It highlights these keywords, enabling users to spot them at a glance.

-The selected keywords, which pertain to errors, bugs, and other important or interesting parts, are based on my experience reading computer logs.
+The selected keywords, which relate to errors, bugs, and other important or interesting elements, are based on my experience reading computer logs.

 ### Sample of use case: